Find Grad Schools

 25 Yearly Graduations

 Purdue University - Main Campus comes in at #12 on our list of the most popular colleges offering master's degrees in hospitality.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-During the 2020-2021 academic year, 25 people received their master's degree in hospitality from Purdue.
-About 76% of this group were women, and 28% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 25 people received their master's degree in hospitality from Purdue.
+Of these students, 60% were women and 35% were members of underrepresented racial-ethnic groups.

 #15